-- 153. CAUSES OF BAD WEATHER.
-Most of the bad weather experienced in mountain regions is caused by- - a.
-Local storms in the form of thunderstorms, with or without showers. - b.
-Traveling storms which may be accompanied by radical and severe weather changes over a broad area.
-Usually, each type of storm may be identified by the clouds associated with it. - c.
-Seasonal moisture bearing winds of the monsoon type which bring consistently bad weather to some mountain ranges for weeks at a time. - 154.
-CLOUD TYPES.
-It is possible to differentiate between local and traveling storms, and estimate their probable occurrence, by recognition of the following cloud types: - a.
+146. CAUSES OF BAD WEATHER.
+Most of the bad weather experienced in mountain regions is caused by-

+a.
+Local storms in the form of thunderstorms, with or without showers.

+b.
+Traveling storms which may be accompanied by radical and severe weather changes, over a broad area.
+Usually, each type of storm may be identified by the clouds associated with it.

+c.
+Seasonal moisture bearing winds of the monsoon type which bring consistently bad weather to some mountain ranges for weeks at a time.

+147. CLOUD TYPES.
+It is possible to differentiate between local and traveling storms, and estimate their probable occurrence, by recognition of the following cloud types-

+a.
 Cirrus clouds are composed of ice crystals and occur 4 to 7 miles high.
-They may be detached white clouds with fibrous structure, or they may be extensive thin yeils. - b.
-Alto stratus clouds are dark clouds that form a continuous uniform sheet at elevations from 8,000 to 16,000 feet.
-They may cover the sky completely and develop from the descending and thickening cirrus or the merging of high cumulus types. - c.
-Cumulus clouds resemble great patches of cotton or giant heads of cauliflower and form at any height from 1,500 to 7,000 feet.
-Their bases are flat, but their tops vary in size and height.
-Cumulus clouds are brilliant white in direct sunlight, but dark on the shaded

-- side.
-Alto cumulus clouds are similar in form, but smaller, and appear in uniform layer or cloud deck at 8,000 to 16,000 feet. - d.
-Cumulo nimbus (thunderheads) are overgrown and darkened cumulus clouds that are yielding, or are likely to yield, precipitation.
-A single cumulo nimbus cloud mass may extend from a base at 1⁄2 mile elevation to a height of 6 or 7 miles. - e.
-Stratus clouds are similar to alto stratus, but much lower.
-They may develop from a fog layer in which the bottom portion has evaporated, or where upslope winds are blowing.
-Often they are associated with moisture precipitation and usually are seen below 3,000 feet, except where they are forced up over a mountain or lie in high valleys.
+They may be detached white clouds with fibrous structure, or they may be extensive thin veils.

-Figure 29.
+Figure 49.
 Cirrus clouds.